codeanywhere/documentation/src/docs/markdowns/dashboard/connections/create-new-connection.md

 - **_Private key_** – Your private key for connecting to the remote server if you select Private key as your authorization method

 <p><img src="/images/dashboard/connections/create-connection-2.png" alt="Create connection modal" class="width-60"/></p>

-**Note**: You have to create at least one container to create a new connection.
-Don't know how to create a container?
-Find out [here](/dashboard/containers/create-new-container).